Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 - `get_average_times(filename)`: This function should accept the name of a json file with output as specified above as input.
 It should return a 2-item list that contains the following averages, in this order:
     - The average of the total time to resolve a site.
 This should include the time to resolve all steps in the hierarchy.
 For example, for google.com, it should include the time to contact a root server to determine the top level domain server (com) location, and the time to contact the com TLD server to resolve google, and the time to contact the google name server to resolve google.com.
     - The average of the time for just the final request that resulted in the A (or CNAME) record.

+  As with `get_average_ttls`, these averages should be over all DNS queries in the given filename (not just the DNS queries for a particular hostname).
 - `generate_time_cdfs(json_filename, output_filename)`: This function should accept `json_filename`, the name of a json file with output as specified above as input.
-It should generate a graph with a CDF of the distribution of each of the values described in the previous function (the total time to resolve a site and the time to resolve just the final request) and save it to `output_filename`.
+It should generate a graph with two lines: one showing the CDF of the total time to resolve a site, an one showing the CDF of the time to resolve just the final request (these are the same two distributions that `get_average_times` returned the average of).
+The CDF should be saved to `output_filename`.
 It should not return anything.
 - `count_different_dns_responses(filename1, filename2)`: This function should take the name of two files that each contain json dig output.
 The idea of this function is to count the number of names that have changes in their __terminating entries__ (A or CNAME records for the hostname) in the two sets of dig runs in the two different filenames.
 The function should return a list of two values.

     The first value should be the number of names that had a different answer just within the traced queries in `filename1`.
 Since you'll have 5 iterations of each query, it's possible you'll have queries that returned different answers -- for example, in one of our trial runs, the first 4 dig calls to `google.co.kr` returned 172.217.5.99, and the last call returned 216.58.219.67.
 In this case, `google.co.kr` is counted as one entry that changed within the first trial.
 If `google.co.kr` had returned more than two different answers in a particular trial run (e.g., if the three calls returned 172.217.5.99, the fourth call returned 1.2.3.4, and the fifth call returned 216.58.219.67), this still counts as just one change, because you should be counting the number of *names* that had multiple different answers.
 If one of the dig calls fails, that's not considered a change (you can ignore any failed dig calls for this function).